Mothkur: Geography

 Mothkur is located at 17.4500°N 79.2667°E. It has an average elevation of 292 metres (961 ft).

 Etymology

 The name Mothkur evolved from Modhuga-luru.the village was rich in modhuga plants at olden times.

 Demographics

 Mothkur town Total population is 12616 and number of houses are 3202.
 Female Population is 49.3%. town literacy rate is 64.2% and the Female Literacy rate is 27.5%.

-The population of Mothkur Mandal as per 2001 census is 55638 and 2011 census is 55699 with a very less growth % of 0.11.the nearby mandals are Addagudur, which was excerpted from mothkur as a new mandal.Mothkur municipality now emerged as a big town with population over twenty thousand people.
+The population of Mothkur Mandal as per 2001 census is 55638 and 2011 census is 55699 with a very less growth % of 0.11.the nearby mandals are Addagudur, which was excerpted from mothkur as a new mandal.Mothkur municipality now emerged as a big town with population over twenty thousand.

 Politics

 Mothkur is situated in the assembly constituency of Tungathurty, and Parliamentary constituency of Bhuvanagiri.

 It is a former Taluka. and this was under Ramannapet constituency earlier.

+Political Stalwarts like Gurram Yadagiri Reddy Uppunuthala Purushottam Reddy, Kalvala Prabhakar Rao, N.Preetham K.RamakrishnaReddy belongs to this region.

-Mothkur is centre for Communist party movements in times of Telangana SayudhaPoratam and later times.
+Mothkur is Epicentre during CPI led Telangana SayudhaPoratam and also in later period.